JorisCoppieters/toris-format/README.md

 # toris-format

-toris-format is a Node utility for formatting HTML to the Angular 1 and Angular 2 standard
+toris-format is a Node utility for formatting SASS, HTML, Angular1 HTML and Angular2 HTML

 ### Installation